Kristin M. Lord

 Dr. Lord is the author of Perils and Promise of Global Transparency: Why the Information Revolution May Not Lead to Security Democracy or Peace (SUNY Press, 2006), Power and Conflict in an Age of Transparency, edited with Bernard I. Finel (Palgrave Macmillan, 2000), and numerous book chapters, policy papers, and articles.
 In 2019, she co-authored (with George Ingram) a widely read Brookings Institution study on the changing global development landscape: "Global Development Disrupted: Findings from a Survey of 93 Leaders."
 Her articles have appeared in Foreign Policy, The National Interest, International Studies Quarterly, Washington Quarterly, World Politics Review, CNN.com, Columbia Journal of International Affairs, USA Today, Defense News, Joint Force Quarterly, Roll Call, The Hill, Science, Foreign Service Journal, Christian Science Monitor, Politico, Reuters.com, and Huffington Post.
 She has appeared on NPR, BBC Radio, VOA, PBS, and MSNBC and provided expert commentary to the Washington Post, Wall Street Journal and other news outlets.

 Dr. Lord is a member of the Board of Directors for the U.S. Global Leadership Coalition and the American University in Cairo, and a lifetime member of the Council on Foreign Relations.
-She served as cochair of the Alliance for International Youth Development from 2015 to 2017.
+She served as cochair of the Alliance for International Youth Development from 2015 to 2017, and again from 2017 to present.
 Dr. Lord received her MA and PhD in government from Georgetown University and her BA in international studies from American University.